zmarg1/Interactive-R-tutorial/README.md

 ## Overview

-This interactive tutorial was designed by me, Zach Margulies, as an intro to the R programming Language for my colleagues at the Baltimore City Health Department at the Ryan White HIV/AID Office.
+This interactive tutorial was designed by me, Zach Margulies, as an intro to the R programming Language for my colleagues at the Baltimore City Health Department in the Ryan White HIV/AIDS Office.
 While this tutorial was implemented as an interactive group webinar, it is easy to follow along on your own.
 To start the tutorial click [here](https://zmargulies.shinyapps.io/r_webinar/).

 ## Installation